CouncilofLorien/counciloflorien.github.io/docs/the-one-rulesbook.md

       - Stay at its current site.
       - Play a new site card (face down) that can be moved to directly from the company’s current site (its site of origin).
 This is called _starter movement_.
 (See pages XXX-XXX.)
       - Play a new site card (face down) and a series of up to four different region cards that connect the current site with the new site.
 This is called _region movement_.
 (See pages XXX-XXX.)
       - Declare movement to join a non-moving company at their (face up) non-haven site card.
-(See pages XXX-XXX)
+(See pages XXX-XXX.)
       - Declare movement to join a moving company at their (face down) non-haven site card.
+(See pages XXX-XXX.)
 {: .note }
-> **Note:** A company does not have the option to declare movement to another company's site unless both they join that company.
-> **Note:** A company does not have the option to declare movement to another company's site unless it is a non-haven site.

 ### Long-event Phase

-First, remove all of your resource long-events already in play.
+First, discard all of your resource long-events already in play.

 Then, play any new resource long-event cards.
+(See pages XXX-XXX)

 Finally, remove all of your opponent’s hazard long-events.
+(See pages XXX-XXX)

 ### Movement/Hazard Phase

 Follow this procedure for each of your companies.
 Each company has a separate movement/hazard phase.
 You decide which of your companies goes first, second, etc.:

  1. If the company has a face down site card, turn it over (reveal it).
  2. If the company is not moving, no cards are drawn.
-If the company is moving to a non-Darkhaven site, you _may_ draw up to the number of cards indicated by the site that it is <em>moving to</em> (at least one card must be drawn); your opponent does the same.
-If the company is moving to a Darkhaven site, you <em>may</em> draw up to the number of cards indicated by the site that it is <em>moving from</em> (at least one card must be drawn); your opponent does the same.
+If the company is moving to a non-Haven site, you _may_ draw up to the number of cards indicated by the site that it is <em>moving to</em> (at least one card must be drawn); your opponent does the same.
+If the company is moving to a Haven site, you <em>may</em> draw up to the number of cards indicated by the site that it is <em>moving from</em> (at least one card must be drawn); your opponent does the same.
  3. Your opponent plays hazards on the company—each hazard is resolved as indicated in its text.
 Creatures are played and their combat is resolved one at a time.
 A hazard may not be played if it targets a different company or a character, item, etc. in a different company.<br>If the company is not moving, hazard creatures may only be keyed to the company’s site of origin.
 Hazard creatures must be “keyed to” the moving company’s site path and/or new site.
-If a creature is keyed to more than one region type and/or site type that applies, your opponent decides which one is used.<br>The maximum number of hazards that may be played on a company during a given movement/hazard phase (i.e., the hazard limit) is equal to the size of the company _or_ two, whichever is larger (Orc scouts count half, round up).
+If a creature is keyed to more than one region type and/or site type that applies, your opponent decides which one is used.<br>The maximum number of hazards that may be played on a company during a given movement/hazard phase (i.e., the hazard limit) is equal to the size of the company _or_ two, whichever is larger (Hobbits and Orc scouts count half, round up).
 The hazard limit is determined for each company at the beginning of the movement/hazard phase (i.e., it remains fixed).
- 4. If the company has been required to return to its site of origin, return the new site card to the location deck (or discard if it is a tapped non-Darkhaven) and proceed to step 6 (the site of origin becomes its current site).
+ 4. If the company has been required to return to its site of origin, return the new site card to the location deck (or discard if it is a tapped non-Haven) and proceed to step 6 (the site of origin becomes its current site).
 No additional hazards may be played on that company once this action is resolved.
  5. Remove the company’s site of origin (i.e., the site the company came from).
-Discard the site card if it is tapped and not a Darkhaven.
+Discard the site card if it is tapped and not a haven.
 Otherwise, return it to the location deck.
 At this point, the company is considered to have arrived at the new site (i.e., its new site becomes its site of origin).
- 6. You must discard any cards in excess of eight in your hand; your opponent does the same for his hand.
-If you have fewer than eight cards, you must draw cards until your hand has eight cards; your opponent does the same for his hand.<br>*Note:* The number of cards you must keep in your hand can be increased beyond eight by certain cards and abilities.
+ 6. You must discard from your hand any cards in excess of your hand size (normally eight cards); your opponent does the same for his hand.
+If you have fewer cards than your hand size, you must draw cards until you reach your hand size; your opponent does the same for his hand.<br>*Note:* Certain cards and abilities state that you may keep one more card than normal in your hand.
+Such effects are cumulative and also mandatory.

 ### Site Phase